rsimon/liiive/README.md

 liiive is an open-source, web-based tool for **real-time collaborative annotation** of IIIF images.

-Explore visual materials like artworks, manuscripts, maps, or historical documents together–live, in the browser–with shared cursors, synchronized annotations, and rich-text comments.
+Explore artworks, manuscripts, maps, and other visual materials together – live, in the browser – with shared cursors, synchronized annotations, and rich-text comments.

 ![Screenshot of the liiive annotation environment](/screenshot.jpg "Screenshot of the liiive annotation environment")